-Functional Dry Needling in Denver is a technique performed by a certified Physical Therapist and involves the insertion of a thin filament needle to stimulate the healing process of soft tissues (muscle "trigger points", fascia, tendons and ligaments, etc.)
+Functional Dry Needling is a technique performed by a certified Physical Therapist and involves the insertion of a thin filament needle to stimulate the healing process of soft tissues (muscle "trigger points", fascia, tendons and ligaments, etc.)

 Research supports that dry needling acts as a form of physical therapy and improves pain control, reduces muscle tension, normalizes biochemical and electrical dysfunction of motor endplates, and facilitates an accelerated return to active rehabilitation.